Idaho four seasons landscape with month-by-month pest calendar overlay for Treasure Valley homeowners

 • Address moisture issues before summer irrigation begins

-• Move firewood at least 20 feet from home and elevate off ground
+• Move firewood at least 20 feet from home and stack it off the ground

 Summer, Fall & Winter Checklists